james-priest/100-days-log/docs/log5.md

 I started with the planning stage of evaluating different React UI Libraries for my UI Framework.
 I settled on [Sematic UI React](https://react.semantic-ui.com/).

-I has awesome docs with examples and code for every component.
+It has awesome docs with examples and code for every component.
 Each example is done with an embedded CodeSandbox instance so you can instantly tweak the code.

 Here's the short list of features.